Operational security

-The term "operations security" was coined by the United States military during the Vietnam War.
+The term "operations security" was coined by the United States Armed Forces during the Vietnam War.

 History

 Vietnam

 In 1966, United States Admiral Ulysses Sharp established a multidisciplinary security team to investigate the failure of certain combat operations during the Vietnam War.
 This operation was dubbed Operation Purple Dragon, and included personnel from the National Security Agency and the Department of Defense.

 When the operation concluded, the Purple Dragon team codified their recommendations.
 They called the process "Operations Security" in order to distinguish the process from existing processes and ensure continued inter-agency support.

 NSDD 298

 In 1988, President Ronald Reagan signed National Security Decision Directive (NSDD) 298.
 This document established the National Operations Security Program and named the Director of the National Security Agency as the executive agent for inter-agency OPSEC support.
 This document also established the Interagency OPSEC Support Staff (IOSS).

 Private-sector application

 The private sector has also adopted OPSEC as a defensive measure against competitive intelligence collection efforts.